 To access the most recent iteration of my CV, click here.

-I am an Assistant Professor of Geography at Fairleigh Dickinson University’s Florham Campus.
-My days are passed fumbling through the challenges of new(ish)-fatherhood, teaching, and researching and writing on a host of issues at the interface between geography, history, and architecture.
+I am an Associate Professor of Geography at Fairleigh Dickinson University’s Florham Campus.
+My days are passed fumbling through the challenges of fatherhood, teaching, and researching and writing on a host of issues at the interface between geography, history, and architecture.
 My general academic interests revolve around military detention, discourses of security, the human body, and media practices.

 This website would not have come into existence without a good deal of coding help from my friends Josh and Mandy.
 They are amazing.
 Anything on this site that looks bad or functions poorly is solely my doing.

 Before beginning my life as an academic, I worked full-time as an architect and freelance designer in New York, Paris, and Iowa.
 I still find time to design—fitting in small projects between trips to the archive and trips to the Children’s Museum.
 I live in Brooklyn with my wife, N, and our son, H.